 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with CLL may experience the following symptoms or signs.
 Sometimes, people with CLL do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

-Often, people are diagnosed with CLL when the doctor finds many white blood cells during a blood test done for other reasons.
+Often, people have no symptoms and are diagnosed with CLL when the doctor finds many white blood cells during a blood test done for other reasons.
 Also, the immune system of people with CLL may not work well, and can sometimes make abnormal antibodies against their own red blood cells and/or platelets, destroying these cells and causing anemia or low numbers of platelets.
 These are called autoantibodies.
 This can happen at any time in people with CLL and is not necessarily related to the severity of their CLL.
 Other possible symptoms of CLL are:

 - Discomfort or fullness in the upper left part of the abdomen, caused when the spleen increases in size